Q. There seem to be different enrollment periods in Medicare. To clear up confusion, can you explain what they are?

-- You are living outside the United States.
+- You are living (but not working) outside the United States.

 Be aware that if you are in any of the above situations and delay signing up for Part B beyond your IEP you may face a late penalty when you eventually sign up and — perhaps more detrimentally — you will be able to sign up only during the general open enrollment period (see below) at the beginning of each year and coverage will not begin until the following July.

 But in other situations, if you continue to work beyond age 65 and have group health insurance from an employer for whom you or your spouse is still working, you may be able to delay signing up for Part B without penalty.
 See "Special enrollment period for Part B" below.